 FAQs (Frequently Asked Questions)

-What is the best tool for deterring unlicensed work and ensuring licensing law compliance by licensees?
+What is the best tool for deterring unlicensed persons and unlicensed work?

 A prepared consumer.
 When a consumer,

-• uses the DCCA and/or RICO website to research a service provider; and/or
+• uses the DCCA and/or RICO website to research a service provider including whether the service provider has a professional or vocational license,

-• asks the provider for references and then follows up on the information; and/or
+• asks the provider for references and then follows up on the information,

-• obtains more than 1 opinion or quote for a job; and/or
+• obtains more than 1 opinion or quote for a job,

 What should a consumer know before filing a complaint with RICO?